Burrell’s Ford Site #1

 The Chattooga River begins in the mountains of North Carolina as small rivulets, nourished by springs and abundant rainfall, high on the slopes of the Appalachian Mountains.
 The water drops a half mile in elevation over fifty miles as it winds its way to Lake Tugaloo where the river ends between South Carolina and Georgia.
 The Chattooga is one of the few remaining free-flowing streams in the Southeast, and the setting is primitive with dense forests and undeveloped shorelines on most of its route.
 On May 10, 1974, Congress designated the Chattooga a Wild and Scenic River – a honor reserved for rivers with outstanding scenery, recreation, wildlife, geologic, and cultural values.

-- click to see photos from this backpacking trip on the Chattooga River: June 14, 2019
+- click for more photos from this backpacking trip on the Chattooga River: June 14, 2019

-- click to view a trip report for this hike near Burrell’s Ford: June 14, 2019 (password required)
+- click for a trip report from this hike near Burrell’s Ford: June 14, 2019 (password required)

-- click to view a map of the intersecting trails at the Burrell’s Ford Parking area (password required)
+- click for a trailhead map of the intersecting trails at the Burrell’s Ford Parking area (password required)

-- click to view a trail map of the Chattooga River from Bad Creek to Burrell’s Ford (password required)
+- click for a trail map of the Chattooga River from Bad Creek to Burrell’s Ford (password required)

 - click for other hikes on the Chattooga River Trail in Georgia